While Plecos and Snails tend to get most of the attention when we talk about algae eaters there are a number of other options for your aquarium!

 Eventually, she will choose a leaf as hidden from view as possible and deposit 3 to 5 eggs there.
 The closest male will immediately clasp himself around her body while fertilizing them.
 A female may deposit anywhere from 20 to 60 eggs in the course of a breeding event.

-Otocinclus especially happy with their conditions may spawn once a month!
+Otocinclus catfish that are especially happy with their conditions may spawn once a month!
 Fortunately there is a very good market for captive bred Dwarf Otos so you should have no trouble auctioning them or selling them back to your local fish store.

 Raising Otocinclus Fry